wdporter/i-am-that-vuepress/53-desires-fulfilled-breed-more-desires/readme.md

 **Q:**&ensp;For full three hours that I spent in the airline office I was practising patience and forbearance.
 It did not speed up matters.

 **M:**&ensp;At least it did not slow them down, as your kicking would have surely done!
 You want immediate results!
 We do not dispense magic here.
 Everybody does the same mistake: refusing the means, but wanting the ends.
 You want peace and harmony in the world, but refuse to have them in yourself.
 Follow my advice implicitly and you will not be disappointed.
 I cannot solve your problem by mere words.
 You have to act on what I told you and persevere.
 It is not the right advice that liberates, but the action based on it.
 Just like a doctor, after giving the patient an injection, tells him, “Now, keep quiet.
 Do nothing more, just keep quiet”.
 I am telling you, you have got your ‘injection’, now keep quiet, just keep quiet.
 You have nothing else to do.
-My <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span> did the same.
+My <span data-tippy-content="Spiritual teacher, preceptor.">Guru</span> did the same.
 He would tell me something and then said, “Now keep quiet.
 Don’t go on ruminating all the time.
 Stop.
 Be silent”.

 **Q:**&ensp;I can keep quiet for an hour in the morning.
 But the day is long and many things happen that throw me out of balance.
 It is easy to say, “be silent”, but to be silent when all is screaming in me and around me — please tell me how it is done.